DevExpress-Examples/mvc-dashboard-custom-storage/Readme.md

    Takes a dashboard definition with its caption, saves it to the data storage, and returns the ID of a new saved dashboard.

 Additionally, this example contains an SQL file ([SavedDashboards.sql](./CS/MVCDashboardDesigner/SavedDashboards.sql)), which can be used to recreate a database used in this example on your side.
-Do no forget to update the connection string in the **Web.config** file to make it valid in your environment.
+Do not forget to update the connection string in the **Web.config** file to make it valid in your environment.

 ## Documentation